-Research and development expenses consist of costs incurred for the development of product candidates MAT2203, and MAT2501 and advancement of our LNC platform delivery technology, which include:
+Research and development expenses consist of costs incurred for the development of product candidate MAT2203, and advancement of our LNC Platform, which include:

-- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, including the NIH, that conduct our pre-clinical or clinical trials; - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process; and - the reimbursement of certain expenses related to the CFF award agreement.
+- the cost of acquiring, developing, and manufacturing pre-clinical and human clinical trial materials; - costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, including the NIH, that conduct our pre-clinical or clinical trials; - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process; and - the reimbursement of certain expenses related to the CFF award agreement.

-The table below summarizes our direct research and development expenses for our product candidates and development platform for the years ended December 31, 2021 and 2020.
+The table below summarizes our direct research and development expenses for our product candidates and development platform for the years ended December 31, 2023 and 2022.
 Our direct research and development expenses consist principally of external costs, such as fees paid to contractors, consultants, analytical laboratories and CROs and/or the NIH, in connection with our development work.
 We typically use our employee and infrastructure resources for manufacturing clinical trial materials, conducting product analysis, study protocol development and overseeing outside vendors.
 Included in "Internal Staffing, Overhead and Other" below is the cost of laboratory space, supplies, research and development (R&D) employee costs (including stock option expenses), travel and medical education.

-Years Ended December 31, (in thousands) Direct research and development expenses: Manufacturing process development 2,724 1,421 Preclinical trials 401 744 Clinical development 2,261 5,149 95 Regulatory 339 Internal staffing, overhead and other 8,858 6,950 Total research & development 14.359 14,583
+Years Ended Decemb er 31,

+2 023 2022

+Direct research and development expenses:

+Manufacturing process development \$ 1,182 \$ 2,523

+Preclinical trials 852 720

+Clinical development 1,696 2,175

+Regulatory 581 737

+Internal staffing, overhead and other 10,178 10,523

+Total research & development \$ 14,489 \$ 16,678

 Research and development activities are central to our business model.
-We expect our research and development expenses to increase because product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage human trials.
-Our research and development expenses reflect the reimbursement of certain MAT2501 program expenses related to the CFF award agreement.
-In addition, we will look to strategically expand the use of our drug platform technology through additional development work.
-During 2022, we will be focused on advancing our lead product candidate, MAT2203, to efficacy data in the treatment of CM, accelerating the development of MAT2501 and also expanding application of our LNC platform delivery technology through both internal efforts and collaborations with third parties.
-We have also initiated a global process to identify a suitable partner to continue the development of LYPDISO.
+We expect our research and development expenses to increase over time because product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage human trials.
+However, we anticipate that our research and development expenses during 2024 will be lower compared with expenses incurred during 2023 until such time as we are able to secure additional funding to support initiation of our Phase 3 registration trial for MAT2203 and advancement of our LNC platform delivery technology.